PC Configuration Options

 Even though desktop applications are gradually being supplanted by their Web-based counterparts, and more people are storing their personal data online, hard drives are still essential in just about any computer.
 In selecting the data storage for your new PC, consider how much hard drive space you currently are using, and how much you anticipate using in the future.
 A common rule of thumb is to first determine your current usage, double that, and then multiply by the number of partitions you want to use.
 Assuming that you are running a Windows machine, to determine how much space you are currently consuming, open up Windows Explorer, and for each hard drive listed (starting with C:), click on the drive letter in the left-hand Folders panel, and then press Alt + Enter.

-In the figure above, we see the space usage on a C: drive that is 14.6 gigabytes in size, of which roughly half is used.
+In the figure above, you see the space usage on a C: drive that is 14.6 gigabytes in size, of which roughly half is used.
 (This particular drive has a relatively small size, because it is only one of nine hard drive partitions on the PC used as an example.)

 As of this writing, in the typical low-end Windows PC, one will find a 250 GB hard drive, which should be more than enough room for most people's needs, unless they try to save a large number of movies on their hard drives.
 (Writable DVD discs are much better suited for that task.)
 Hard drives up to one terabyte are also available.
 But bear in mind that it is better to have two medium-sized drives than one huge one, because then the second drive can be used as a full backup of the primary drive.
 Never assume that your hard drive is immortal, and always have backups.